hakanguerler/Rockbuster_analysis_SQL/README.md

 # Rockbuster_analysis_SQL

-Analysis of the PostgreSQL Sample Database of a DVD rental company using SQL as part of the careerfoundry Data Analysis course.
+Analysis of the PostgreSQL Sample Database of a DVD rental company using PostgreSQL.

 Objective